jpulakka/nordpool_diff/README.md

 Which apparently means that almost nobody should be using it, even though the API is technically public and appears to work without any tokens.
 It's more correct to use [ENTSO-E](https://transparency.entsoe.eu/) which is intended to be used by anyone.

+> [!WARNING]
+> There are two flavors of HASS NordPool integrations:
+> 1. https://github.com/custom-components/nordpool, works with nordpool_diff
+> 2. https://www.home-assistant.io/integrations/nordpool, **does not work with nordpool_diff**

 Nordpool Diff supports both Entso-E and Nordpool, and if you have _both_ integrated, Nordpool Diff will use both for redundancy as follows:

 1. In first hand, use prices from Entso-E.